Hinduism in Myanmar

-Hinduism is practised by 1.7% of the population of Myanmar.
-Hinduism is practised by about 890,000 people in Myanmar, and has been influenced by elements of Buddhism, with many Hindu temples in Myanmar housing statues of the Buddha.
-There are also a large population of Hindus in which the Myanmar Tamils and minority Bengali Hindus having the biggest population share.
+Hinduism is the fourth-largest religion in Myanmar, being practised by 1.7% of the population of Myanmar, or about 890,000 people, in 2020.
+Hinduism in Myanmar has been influenced by elements of Buddhism, with many Hindu temples in Myanmar housing statues of the Buddha.
+There is a sizable population of Hindus with the Myanmar Tamils and minority Bengali Hindus having the biggest population share.

 History

-Hinduism, along with Buddhism, arrived in Burma during ancient times.
+Hinduism was predominantly pervasive in Burma during ancient times, being introduced from the Indian subcontinent.

+The archaeological finds at the Pyu city-states indicate a widespread presence of Hinduism alongside Mahayana and Tantric Buddhist religions including iconography of Avalokiteśvara (called Lawkanat in Burmese; လောကနတ် [lɔ́ka̰ naʔ]).
+Various Hindu Brahman iconography ranging from the Trimurti Hindu trinity to Garuda and Lakshmi have been found, especially in Lower Burma.
+Hinduism declined after Theravada Buddhism was introduced by the Bagan Kingdom's 11th century conquests, although some practices and festivals remain part of Burmese culture.
 Both names of the country are rooted in Hinduism; Burma is the British colonial officials' phonetic equivalent for the first half of Brahma Desha, the ancient name of the region.
 Brahma is part of Hindu trinity, a deity with four heads.
-The name Myanmar is the regional language transliteration of Brahma, where b and m are interchangeable.
+The name Myanmar is the Mon and Burmese language transliteration of Brahma, where b and m are interchangeable.

-Arakan (Rakhine) Yoma is a significant natural mountainous barrier between Burma and India, and the migration of Hinduism and Buddhism into Burma occurred slowly through Manipur and by South Asian seaborne traders.
+the Arakan Yoma is a significant natural mountainous barrier between Burma and India, and the migration of Hinduism and Buddhism into Burma occurred slowly through Manipur and by South Asian seaborne traders.
 Hinduism greatly influenced the royal court of Burmese kings in pre-colonial times, as seen in the architecture of cities such as Bagan.
 Likewise, the Burmese language adopted many words from Sanskrit and Pali, many of which relate to religion.